ChrstphrHll/npc_gen/students/Matto Divya.md

 year: 1
 guild: Jettenia
 partyID: 68
+tags:
+- Gnome
+- Ranger
+- Assault
+- 1st
+- Jettenia
 ---
 # Matto Divya
 ---
 ### Description
 - 1st year Gnome Ranger in Jettenia
-- curly grey hair that's put back in a short pony tail, Amber eyes, and Fair skin
+- curly grey hair that's put back in a short pony tail, Brown eyes, and Fair skin
 - Is Stern and Lackadaisical, and has Fitness as their ideal

 ### Organizations